Glass-to-Metal Technology Parallax Technology, Inc

-There are currently two types of dc-excited, sealed co2 laser tubes available in the market (photos shown below).
+There are currently two types of DC-Excited, sealed co2 laser tubes available in the market .
+Descriptions and photos on this page.

-Metal and glass have different coefficient of expansions and when heated, the metal will expand faster than glass and the joint will crack.
+Metal and glass have different coefficient of thermal expansion.
+If heated, metal will expand more than glass and the joint will crack.
 Therefore, not all metals can be hard-sealed (melted) onto all glass.

-For this purpose a special alloy, Kovar, was developed at Stupakoff (a Carborandum Co.) to have a coefficient of thermal expansion very close to a type of glass from Corning Glass.
+For this purpose a special alloy was developed at Stupakoff (a Carborandum Company) to have the same coefficient of thermal expansion as a type of glass manufactured by Corning Glass.

-Today, only expert glass blowers, such as our own, can do the Kovar-to-Glass graded seal on the 16 cm circumference of a 1 inch diameter Kovar tubing used in our 100 Watt laser tubes.
-The 'glass-to -metal' seal is stable at elevated temperatures up to 300 degrees C and is leak tight beyond any measurable amount.
+At the ends of co2 laser tubes are usually a Glass-Metal transition and during laser operation this transition rises in temperature.
+Only expert glass blowers, such as our own, can do the Glass-to-Metal graded seal which is characteristic of our laser tubes.
+The glass-to-metal seal is stable at elevated temperatures up to 300 degrees C and is leak tight beyond any measurable amount.

 The following photographs demonstrate the issue.